 Modeling and analysis with Alloy and Spin have yielded many insights on the correctness of the Chord ring-maintenance protocol.
 In addition, this in-depth study has led to some new and interesting comparisons between Alloy and Spin (as a representative of model-checking).
-The results, including the surprising observation that Alloy may be better for verifying some network protocols than model-checking, are summarized in "A practical comparison of Alloy and Spin" (Pamela Zave; draft submitted for publication, 2013).
+The results, including the surprising observation that Alloy may be better for verifying some network protocols than model-checking, are summarized in "A practical comparison of Alloy and Spin" (Pamela Zave; Formal Aspects of Computing, 2014, to appear).

 The paper discusses three versions of Chord.
 The original version comes from the Chord SIGCOMM paper, with borrowing from another paper to fill gaps.
 A model of the original version is:

 Although today's networking is astoundingly complex, it is still possible to build abstract models of network architecture that have real value.
 For these models I have been using Alloy and the Alloy Analyzer.